XGFLoader reads xeokit's native binary geometry format (.xgf) into a

 Geometry data round-trips through createGeometryCompressed (load

-side) and the corresponding v2 packer (write side) without
+side) and the packer (write side) without

 re-decompressing.
 Per-vertex positions, normals, UVs and indices are